 The Colour of Time is a small solo show, where I explore time through artists’ books and other objects.
-While drawing on literature for inspiration and motifs, the show illustrates various notions and perceptions of time.
-Experimenting with analogue and digital media combined, the show blends illustration, art and design.
+While drawing on literature for inspiration and motifs, I illustrate various notions and perceptions of time.

 Živa Moškrič: The Colour of Time / Barva časa